NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 the input will be translated into ``VVV Hypothesis: And he said, Mama, I'm home.
 VVV Premise: He didn't say a word.
 VVV Answer:``, where ``VVV`` are three virtual tokens.

+**We strongly recommend you place all virtual tokens at the very begining of your prompt template** like we do with the ``sentiment`` task example below.
+We've found this gives the best performance.
 .. code::

   config.model.task_templates = [